 (for extended bio, scroll down)

 Eve’s poems have appeared or are forthcoming in many literary journals and magazines, including The American Poetry Review, PN Review, The New Republic, Poetry Review, and Conjunctions, where her chapbook-size group of poems was featured and introduced by Fanny Howe.
-Her poems have also appeared in anthologies such as The Poets Quest for God: 21st Century Poems of Faith, Doubt, and Wonder (Eyewear Press 2016) and The Bloomsbury Anthology of Contemporary Jewish American Poetry (2014).
+Her poems have also appeared in anthologies such as The Poets Quest for God: 21st Century Poems of Faith, Doubt, and Wonder (Eyewear Press 2016), The World is Charged: Poetic Engagements with Gerard Manley Hopkins (Clemson / Liverpool University Press, 2016), and The Bloomsbury Anthology of Contemporary Jewish American Poetry (2014).

-Her essays have appeared in anthologies including This-World Company: Collected Essays on the Work of Jean Valentine (U of Mich Press, 2012) and The Veil: Women Writers on Its History Lore and Politics (U of CA Press 2009).
+Her essays have appeared in anthologies including This-World Company: Collected Essays on the Work of Jean Valentine (U of Mich Press, 2012) and The Veil: Women Writers on Its History Lore and Politics (U of CA Press 2009) as well as in the academic journal U.S. Studies Online (‘Emily Dickinson and the Nineteenth-Century Women Poets: The Poetics and Politics of Reticence’, 2016).

 Eve was the programs director at the Poetry Society of America (2001-2006) and taught poetry at The New School for Social Research (2001-2007) and in the graduate creative writing program at the City College of New York (2005-2008).

-Recent teaching experience includes Eve’s day-long seminar Poems on the Hebrew Bible at the Poetry School.
-She has also taught courses at the London School of Jewish Studies where she has been poet in residence.
+Recent teaching experience includes Eve’s classes on Emily Dickinson at the Poetry School as well as a course on The Poetics of Reticence also at the Poetry School.
+She also taught a day-long seminar Poems on the Hebrew Bible at the Poetry School.
+She has taught courses at the London School of Jewish Studies where she has been poet in residence.

 Eve Grubin was born in New York City on a moonless winter night.
 She attended Manhattan Country School, an independent elementary school founded upon the principles of Martin Luther King Jr. Chris Iijima was her teacher in the 6th and 8th grades.

-She grew up on 92nd and Broadway with her sister (now an environmentalist) and brother (now a musician) and parents, (documentary film-maker and visual artist).
+She grew up on 92nd and Broadway with her sister (now an environmentalist) and brother (now a musician and life coach) and parents, (documentary film-maker and visual artist).
 Her mother, who passed away in 2014, was an artist and teacher.

 Eve went to The Fieldston School for high school.
-Autumn leaves on the Quad, the tennis team, friends (Arielle, Jess, Jess, Laura, and Lizzy), and English classes with Mr Aune made high school not the painful experience it can be for most teenagers.
+Autumn leaves on the Quad, the tennis team, friends (Arielle, Jess, Jess, Laura, and Lizzy), and English classes with Mr. Aune made high school not the painful experience it can be for most teenagers.
 She was drawn to the idea of a women’s college (feminist inclinations?
 19th century mentality?
 Female bonding?) and decided to attend Smith College where she received her BA in English and spent a lot of time dancing at Smith parties and discussing Jane Eyre, medieval art, and therapy with Tara and Anne.
 At Smith, Eve studied with her favorite American literature professor Richard Millington.
 With Rick’s guidance and support, she went on to Middlebury College’s Bread Loaf School of English where she received her MA.
-Her own heart guided her to Sarah Lawrence College where she received her MFA in Creative Writing (poetry).
+Her own heart guided her to Sarah Lawrence College where she received her MFA in Creative Writing (poetry) where she studied with Marie Howe and Jean Valentine.

 POETRY ON A SUMMER SKI SLOPE